Artivism - using the arts to explore rights, views and opinions

 Article 31: Every child has the right to relax, play and take part in a wide range of cultural and artistic activities.

-These article numbers have inspired this programme and we will reference the Convention as we explore local, national and global issues and themes with young participants.
+These article numbers have inspired our programme and we regularly reference the Convention as we explore local, national and global issues and themes with young people.